 Concluding the Battle

 Both Python and PHP are relevant to developers as both these languages have their own unique features which makes them distinguishable from one another.
 Neither of the languages is superior to other.
 Each of them has a different usage.
-For instance, PHP is ideal for web development; however, Python is an excellent help in full stack development.
+For instance, PHP is ideal for web development; however, Python is an excellent help in full stack development (know more on how to hire a great python developer).
 Thus, it would be wrong to battle over such an irrelevant subject.
 Instead, it is better to make the optimum utilization of these two tools for achieving the business objectives.